Bridelia grandis

-Bridelia grandis is an evergreen tree within the Euphorbiaceae family, it occurs in secondary forests of Central and West Africa.
+Bridelia grandis is a species of evergreen tree.
+It occurs in secondary forests of Central and West Africa.
 Its wood is traded under the name Assas, a name it shares with Bridelia micrantha.

 Description

 The species is capable of reaching 30 meters in height, though usually smaller and reaching a diameter of about 80 cm.
 Its trunk is straight and cylindrical, the bark is rough and deeply fissured with a dark brown to black appearance.
 Leaves: simple, alternate distichous arrangement, leathery surface texture, they are commonly red when young before growing into a dark green color at maturity; stipules present, 6 – 10 mm, petiole, 4 – 8 mm long.
 Leaf blade has an elliptic to obovate outline, apex is acuminate while the base is rounded to cuneate, length within a range of 6 – 14 cm and the width is within a range of 2 – 6 cm; it has persistent soft hairs beneath.
 Flower, unisexual and largely monoecious.
 Dark purple colored fruit when ripe with a fleshy mesocarp and hard endocarp.